Thursday PM Forecast: a shot at 70 before a shot of cold air

 Expect a mild finish to the workweek.
 Another shot of cold air will arrive during the first half of the weekend.

-Next 24 Hours: Clear skies and light southwest winds will result in another cool night.
-However, low temperatures will end up a few degrees warmer compared to the last couple and in the low 40s.
-Friday will be nice and spring-like.
+Next 24 Hours: Friday will be nice and spring-like.
 Beneath sunny skies high temperatures will take a run at 70 degrees.

 Up Next: Saturday will seasonably mild with a high temperature in the mid 60s occurring during the morning hours.
 A cold front will push through around the middle of the day.
 This will switch winds around to the north and create a situation of falling temperatures in the afternoon, ending up in the low to mid 50s by nightfall.
 Though the cold front will pass by dry, a few clouds should develop.
 Sunday will be chilly, starting near freezing and only recovering into the mid 50s despite plenty of sunshine.
 Another freeze is possible by Monday morning.
 The cold air mass will be short-lived with highs returning to the 60s on Monday and Tuesday and 70s on Wednesday.
 The next good shot at rain and thunderstorms is slated for next Thursday.
 CLICK HERE for your detailed 7-Day Forecast.